zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1007.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Download a Learnin g Guide for this episode, right after you become a member of ESL Podcast.
+Download a Learning Guide for this episode, right after you become a member of ESL Podcast.

 This episode is about a woman who gets mugged – som eone steals something from her.
 Let’s get started.